dch82/android-toolkit/README.md

 # Android Toolkit

-Tools and images I use during ~~Android Phone Liberation~~ the flashing of custom Android ROMS
+Tools and images I use during ~~Android Phone Liberation~~ the flashing of custom Android ROMs

 ## Setup Environment